 She looks round, confused.
 Perhaps she has misheard.
 “Your roots are showing,” he says again, gesturing weakly at her hair.
 She furrows her brow.
 “Excuse me?”

 Register to Millionaire Match Dating

 The guy tries a different tack.
 He is sweating.
 “You know,” he says, “you look just like my little sister.”

-You may never have come across this bizarre phenomenon before, but in various forms it is being practised as a seduction technique around the world.
-Negging, as it is called, is in essence a trick.
+You may never have come across this bizarre phenomenon before, but in various forms, it is being practiced as a seduction technique around the world.
+Negging, as it is called, is, in essence, a trick.
 The idea is to undermine a woman’s confidence by making backhanded or snide remarks – give a compliment with one hand, and take away with the other.
 It is about control, putting the man in charge of the interaction by pushing the woman to earn his approval.

 Here are a few lines that women I interview have had used on them.
 “You look amazing.
 What have you done?”
 “If your face was as good as your legs I’d have to marry you.”
 “Nice eyes – even though one is bigger than the other.”
 “How brave of you to wear an outfit like that,” and even: “You have a great body.
 Are you bulimic?”
 (The last interviewee adds that she was, at the time, bulimic.